-Explain how Istina'a, Ijarah, Wakala and Murabaha instruments might be used in the structuring of an Islamic project financing in Japan.
+19.1 Explain how Istina'a, Ijarah, Wakala and Murabaha instruments might be used in the structuring of an Islamic project financing in your jurisdiction.

 Since 2009, subject to certain limitations, subsidiaries of Japanese banks and insurers may engage in Islamic finance transactions including Murabaha and Ijarah.
 In 2011, the Asset Securitisation Law was amended (with tax treatment of profit distributions to foreign investors) to facilitate Shari'ah-compliant financing structures using sukuk and sukuk-al-ijarah.